Facts about Diet and Cancer

 Vegan diets are associated with lower cancer risk

 Approximately 30% of cancer-related deaths are linked to diet.
 Plant-based diets are associated with an overall lower cancer rate than that of the general population.
 The risk reduction varies for different types of cancer sites.

 The cancer-protective factors in a plant-based diet include:

 Lower rate of obesity.

-Cancer-protective foods such as: fruits, vegetable, whole grains and legumes – packed with dietary fibers and phytochemicals (phytochemicals act as antioxidants, anti-proliferative agents and anti-carcinogenic agents that interfere with several cellular processes involved in the progression of cancer).
+Cancer-protective foods such as fruits, vegetables, whole grains, and legumes – packed with dietary fibers and phytochemicals (phytochemicals act as antioxidants, anti-proliferative agents, and anti-carcinogenic agents that interfere with several cellular processes involved in the progression of cancer).

 More like this: